snjo/ProcessCSV/README.md

                                Example encodings: UTF-8, UTF-8-BOM, LATIN1, ASCII, 865
                                Example: /ie Latin1 /oe UTF8

-    /fieldselect    /fs        Select fields (columns) in the CSV to keep in the target file.
+    /columnselect   /cs        Select columns in the CSV to keep in the target file.
-                               If unspecified, all fields will be output.
+                               If unspecified, all columns will be output.
-                               Field set to -1 will be empty.
+                               Columns set to -1 will be empty.
-                               Example: /f 0,-1,-1,21,8
+                               Example: /cs 0,-1,-1,21,8

-    /fieldcount     /fc        Manually specify the number of field (columns) in the file.
+    /columncount    /cc        Manually specify the number of columns (fields) in the file.
-                               Missing fields on a line will be added as empty values.
+                               Missing columns (fields) on a line will be added as empty values.
-                               If not used, field count is guessed by the number of delimiters found on line 0 and 1
+                               If not used, column count is guessed by the number of delimiters found on line 0 and 1
-                               Example: /fc 4
+                               Example: /cc 4

     /example        /ex        Lists a number of lines from the start of the file.
 (Default is 5 lines)
                                Example: /ex 10